 $error_descriptions[8] = "This is just an informal notice";

-because E_ERROR equals 1, etc.
+E_ERROR equals 1,

+but that you forgot to write the quotes.
 The array type in PHP is very versatile, so here will be some examples to show you the full power of arrays.

 // this